-As of December 31, 2021 and 2020, the Company's net deferred tax asset balance before the valuation allowance was \$124.0 million and \$115.3 million, respectively, and was comprised principally of net operating loss carryforwards, capitalized research and development expenses and tax credit carryforwards.
-During the years ended December 31, 2021 and 2020, gross deferred tax assets increased due to deferred tax assets acquired as a result of the Merger with Zafgen, additional net operating loss carryforwards, research and development tax credits generated.
+As of December 31, 2022 and 2021, the Company's net deferred tax asset balance before the valuation allowance was \$130.8 million and \$124.0 million, respectively, and was comprised principally of net operating loss carryforwards, capitalized research and development expenses and tax credit carryforwards.
+During the years ended December 31, 2022 and 2021, gross deferred tax assets increased due to deferred tax assets acquired as a result of additional net operating loss carryforwards and research and development tax credits generated.

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2021 and 2020.
+Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2022 and 2021.
 Management reevaluates the positive and negative evidence at each reporting period.

-The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2021 and 2020.
+The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2022 and 2021.
 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending income tax examinations.
 The Company's tax years are still open under statute from 2016 to the present.
 Earlier years may be examined to the extent that tax credit or net operating loss carryforwards are used in future periods.
 The Company's policy is to record interest and penalties related to income taxes as part of its income tax provision.

-11. Related Party Transactions
+10. Related Party Transactions